versioned/versioned-api/README.md

 ## TODO

-* Max 50 properties per model and max 100 models per space (PROPERTY_LIMIT, MODELS_LIMIT)

 * Complete Swagger with parameters and schemas for CRUD and data endpoints Also, distinguish responses per route?

-* Middleware that validates params based on swagger
+* Middleware that validates params based on swagger.
+This is mostly for get/list/delete routes.
+  Should also do coercion - i.e. string to integer.
+Use ajv for this? https://github.com/epoberezkin/ajv/blob/master/COERCION.md swagger_util.parametersToSchema

+* Versioning and publishing
+  See useful contentful attributes related to publishing

+* versioned2-ui

 * Contentful data types and constraints (short text, long text)